Chia seed pudding is one of my go-to desserts. It is so simple and easy to make and is so good for you!

-Chia seeds are mini powerhouses packing more antioxidants than blueberries, more omega 3 fatty acids than salmon, and contain significant amounts of protein, fiber, iron, calcium, potassium, and B vitamins.
+Chia seeds are mini powerhouses packing more antioxidants than blueberries, more omega-3 fatty acids (especially alpha-linolenic acid (ALA), which is good for heart and brain health) by weight than salmon, and they contain significant amounts of protein, fiber and minerals.
 Because these superfood seeds are high in fiber, they are good for blood sugar control and gut health.
 They are a good source of high quality protein that helps build lean muscle and keeps you feeling satiated.

-Chia seeds need to be soaked in order to get the most nutritional benefit.
+Chia seeds need to be soaked in order to get the most nutritional benefits.
 Because of their ability to thicken and gel, they’re great when prepped as a pudding, which takes just 5 minutes.
-I generally use almond milk when making chia seed pudding, but any non dairy nut or seed milk will work such as macadamia, oat, flax, hemp, cashew or pumpkin seed.
+I generally use unsweetened almond milk or unsweetened soy milk when making chia seed pudding, but any non dairy nut or seed milk will work such as macadamia, oat, flax, hemp, cashew or pumpkin seed.
+I've included a recipe below for making your own nut/seed milk vs purchasing.

 Some of my favorite toppings are a nice mix of sweet and salty, which pleases the palate along with offering a few different textures: